onyx-platform/onyx/doc/user-guide/internal-design.md

 ### Coordinator/Virtual Peer Interaction

 This section captures the interactions between the Coordinator and a peer under a variety of interesting circumstances.
+In particular, I try to show how Onyx is able to recover in the face of crashed peers at very specific points in time.

 #### Notation